 – Ed Sarath, University of Michigan Program in Consciousness and Creativity

-Filmmaker Chelsea Richter skillfully captures the complexities of student life and the dynamic Molly Beauregard’s lasting impact on her students.
+Filmmaker Chelsea Richer skillfully captures the complexities of student life and the dynamic Molly Beauregard’s lasting impact on her students.

 – Kathy Kieliszewski, Detroit Free Press